Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/Configuration.md

     }
   }
 }
 ```

 Note that this will execute tests in headless mode, so no browser windows will be opened (for browsers that support it).
 If you want to troubleshoot a failing test then disable headless mode.

 We encourage you to experiment with a `RetryTimeoutSeconds` value suitable for your hardware.
 Higher, paradoxically, is usually less safe.

+If you have several UI test projects it can be cumbersome to maintain a *TestConfiguration.json* file for each.
+Instead you can set the value of the `LOMBIQ_SHARED_TEST_CONFIGURATION` environment variable to the absolute path of a central configuration file and then each project will look it up.
+If you place an individual *TestConfiguration.json* into a test directory it will still take precedence in case you need special configuration for just that one.

 ## <a name="multi-process"></a>Multi-process test execution